Your website is running, your holiday sales are amazing, you’re ready to start reaching out to customers… but they’re nowhere to be found!

 We strongly recommend creating that link!
 It will definitely pay off.

 Content is a major factor in raising your website's SEO, but it's not the sole contributor.
 Unfortunately, the other ranking factors are harder for you to control.
-Many of it depends on the structural build of your website, which changes depending on your eCommerce provider.
+Often it depends on the structural build of your website, which changes depending on your eCommerce provider.

 If your eCommerce solution isn't up to snuff, then it's hurting your Google ranking and perhaps it's time to consider changing platforms.